Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Appendix

-In order to undertake this computation consider the number of $n\times n$ permutation matrices which have a one at any given entry.
+In order to evaluate~\eqref{eq:av_perm_sn} consider the number of $n\times n$ permutation matrices which have a one at any given entry.
 This is equivalent to fixing the corresponding row, and therefore there are $(n-1)!$ possibilities for the remaining $n-1$ rows.
 Since this holds for any entry, the summation on the right equals $(n-1)!\,\mathbf{1}\mathbf{1}^t$, and so we have that

-Also see that, if we assume $\Pr\{\mathit{\Pi}=\Pi_{\boldsymbol\sigma}\}=1/r$ for all ${\boldsymbol\sigma}\in\mathcal{S}_\mathbf{x}$, then the average vector $\E\{\mathit{\Pi}\}\mathbf{x}=\E\{\mathit{\Pi}\mathbf{x}\}$ can be obtained using~\eqref{eq:sum_per} by observing that
+Also see that, if we assume $\Pr\{\mathit{\Pi}=\Pi_{\boldsymbol\sigma}\}=1/r$ for all ${\boldsymbol\sigma}\in\mathcal{S}_\mathbf{x}$, then the average vector $\E\{\mathit{\Pi}\mathbf{x}\}$ can be obtained using~\eqref{eq:sum_per} by observing that

-which holds because the second sum of vectors contains the same summands as the first one, but each of them repeated $h_1!h_2!\cdots h_q!$ times.
+which holds because the second sum contains the same summands as the first one, but each repeated $h_1!h_2!\cdots h_q!$ times.